 The San Diego French American Chamber of Commerce happily welcomes newcomers to California!
-This guide is a convenient and easy tool to make your move to California smooth, pleasant and fun.
+This guide exists to make your move to California smooth, pleasant and fun.

-Content within this guide is written by expatriates who have experienced relocating to California first-hand.
+Expatriates wrote this guide based on their firsthand experience relocating to California.
 Feel free to contact us if you have any additional questions.

 Quick Facts about California

-- California is the 3rd largest U.S. state, after Alaska and Texas.
-It is divided into 58 counties, and 478 cities.
-In terms of inhabitants, the City of San Diego is the 2nd most populated city in California, and 8th most populated city in the United States.
+- Geographically speaking, California is the 3rd largest U.S. state, after Alaska and Texas.
+It consists of 58 counties, and 478 cities.
+In terms of population, the City of San Diego is the 2nd largest in California, and 8th largest in the United States.

 - San Diego’s economy was once dominated by military and defense endeavors, now the city’s second largest economic sector.
-Today the economy is led by manufacturing, particularly of shipbuilding/repair, industrial machinery and computers, metal production, and the manufacturing of toys and sporting goods.
+Now, manufacturing is the leading sector.
+In particular, there is a lot of activity in shipbuilding/repair, industrial machinery and computers, metal production, and the manufacturing of toys and sporting goods.

 - The University of California San Diego (UCSD) attracts many companies and researchers to the area.
 The acclaimed university is known for their expertise in the medical and biotechnology fields.

 - A national leader in job creation, California gained 389,500 new jobs from 2015 to 2016.
 Since the state’s recovery began in February 2010, California has gained over 2.4 million jobs!